 Nearly every scientific field of study is facing a replication crisis and, although known about for decades now, it still has not been resolved.
 Most researchers are so limited in their knowledge and expertise that they lack any larger context of understanding.
 They simply don’t know what they don’t know and there is no incentive in siloed professions to spend time to understand anything outside of one’s field.
 In science, the replication crisis has numerous causes, sometimes because of bad study design or the difficulty of some areas of study.
 Nutrition studies, for example, has been dependent on epidemiological studies that are based on correlations without being able to prove causation; and, on top of that, are often dependent on notoriously unreliable self-reporting food surveys where people have to guesstimate what they ate in the past, sometimes over a period of years.
 More recent research has shown that much of what we thought we knew simply is not true or has yet to be verified.

 Another problem is what or who is studied.
 There are problems with the lab animals used because certain species adapt better to labs, even though other species are more similar in certain ways to humans.
-Researchers’, for example, preference for lab mice is not unlike the guy looking for his keys under the streetlight because the light was better there.
+Researchers’ preference for lab mice, for example, is not unlike the guy looking for his keys under the streetlight because the light was better there.
 This problem applies to human subjects as well, in that they’ve mostly been white middle class undergraduate college students in the United States because most research has been done in U.S. colleges; and, in medical studies of the past, this mostly involved men which meant women in healthcare were treated as men without penises.
 The first part is known as the WEIRD bias (Western Educated Industrialized Rich Democratic), and it has particularly rocked the world of the social sciences.
 Take personality studies where the leading theory has been the Big Five (openness to experience, conscientiousness, extraversion, agreeableness, and neuroticism), with an additional factor being added to form the HEXACO model (honesty-humility).
 Like so much else, it turns out that most of these personality traits don’t replicate outside of WEIRD and WEIRD-like populations.
 This challenge of non-WEIRD cultures and mentalities has been around a long time, as seen in the anthropological literature, but most experts in other fields have remained largely ignorant of what anthropologists have known for more than a century, that environment shapes mind, perception, and behavior.

 The funny thing is that, even when studies have shown this problem with the Big Five, the WEIRD bias continues to hold sway over those trying to explain away the potential implications and to put the non-WEIRD results back into WEIRD boxes.
 This is done by asserting the bad results are simply caused by social desirability bias and acquiescence bias, since the answers given by non-WEIRD individuals seem to be contradictory.
 The researchers and interpreters of the research refuse to take the results at face value, refuse to give the benefit of the doubt that these non-WEIRD people might be accurately reporting their experience.
 There is almost a grasp of what is going on in pointing to these biases, since these biases are about context, but this comes so close only to miss the point.
 Non-WEIRD cultures and mentalities tend to be more context-dependent and so unsurprisingly give varying responses in being sensitive to how questions are being asked, whereas the WEIRD egoic abstraction of rules and principles operates more often the same across contexts.
 Only a highly WEIRD person would think that it is even possible to discover something entirely unrelated to context.